ZhekaiLi/ZhekaiLi.github.io/_posts/0007 Supply Chain/0007-02-02-ISYE6335 Layout of Piece-Picking from Cartons.md

 |**Top-Loading Bins with Robots**| - Highest cubic density of any GTP tech <br> - Ergonomic <br> - Can scale storage and throughput independently <br> - Is often the lowest-cost solution| - Product must be stored in totes <br> - Floors must be very flat <br> - Workstations cannot achieve rate of some other GTPs <br> - Digging buried bins increases the number of required robots <br> - Well-publicized fire has led to required additional infrastructure

+# Guest Lecture

+What does it take to manage a warehouse in 2022?